 Modifications for a new conversion system are limited to one request every seven (7) years at a maximum cost of \$36,000, inclusive of any shipping costs.
+An exception review is available for circumstances where the lowest bid for the vehicle modification, inclusive of any applicable shipping costs, exceeds the limit.
 The seven (7) years is counted from the date of delivery of the previous new vehicular modification for a conversion system.

-The cost of the VM may include up to \$6,000 for shipping to and from another state for a vehicle purchased or owned in Hawaii with documentation that the modification cannot be completed within the state.
+The cost of the VM may include the cost for shipping to and from another state for a vehicle purchased or owned in Hawaii with documentation that the modification cannot be completed within the state.
 If purchasing a new vehicle, the participant and family must consider purchasing the vehicle on the mainland so only one-way shipping is needed.
 One-way shipping costs will be separated and the waiver funds are only permitted for the portion of costs attributed to the conversion portion of the total shipping costs.
 Shipping costs for the vehicle portion are the responsibility of the participant and family.
 One-way shipping will be authorized unless the participant and family present documentation why the vehicle could not be purchased on the mainland and requires two-way shipping.